Automotive Service Technology and Processes

 Facts at a glance

-- After Sales expertise – the key profit driver in the automotive industry
+- After-sales expertise – the key driver of industry revenue

-- Small classes for personal support and effective collaboration
+- Small classes – limited to 25 students for personalised support

-- Excellent career outlook through projects and an integrated internship
+- Excellent career opportunities – industry projects and an integrated internship

 Your cookie settings have blocked this video.